pylls/padding-machines-for-tor/README.md

 The project has three phases:

-1. Figure out the details of circuit padding as implemented in Tor and setup necessarry infrastructure for collecting WF datasets with and without padding machines.
+1. Figure out the details of circuit padding as implemented in Tor and setup necessary infrastructure for collecting WF datasets with and without padding machines.
 2. Iteratively, design-implement-evaluate padding machines in the search of effective and/or efficient designs.
 Machines are _effective_ if they can